- Jean Nicolet landed at Red Banks on the eastern shore of Green Bay in 1634. He was the first European to set foot in what is now Wisconsin.

 - Green Bay has long been known as the "toilet paper capital of the world" because the first splinter-free toilet paper was produced here.
 The paper industry is still one of the area's largest employers.

-- The only Miss Wisconsin to become Miss America was Terry Ann Meeuwsen of De Pere in 1973.
+- Two Miss Wisconsin contestants have gone on to become Miss America.
+Terry Ann Meeuwsen of De Pere took the crown in 1973, and Laura Kaeppeler of Kenosha became Miss America in 2012.

-- Actor Tony Shaloub grew up in Green Bay, and went to Green Bay East High School.
+- Actor Tony Shalhoub grew up in Green Bay, and went to Green Bay East High School.